garybgenett/gary-os/README.md

 The booted system requires at least 4GB of RAM.
 Some of the advanced features and uses require additional memory, and 8GB is recommended.

-The GaryOS kernel is roughly ~700-800MB in size, and at least 1GB of storage is recommended.
-All efforts have been made to make GaryOS as compact as possible.
-However, Linux packages continue to grow in size, such as these required
+The GaryOS kernel is roughly ~750MB in size, and at least 1GB of storage is recommended.
+All efforts have been made to make GaryOS as compact as possible, but required Linux packages continue to grow over time, such as these:
-packages:

   * GCC
   * Linux firmware